turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 I see the Shortest ride,
-I see the Station with the most rides as a starting place, I see the Station with the most rides as an ending place, I see Month by Month breakdown of number of rides with subtotals for each I see the year, I see the Most ridden bike with total number of rides for that bike, I see the Least ridden bike with total number of rides for that bike, I see the User subscription type breakout with both count and percentage, I see the Single date with the highest number of trips with a count of those  trips, I see the Single date with the lowest number of trips with a count of those trips.
+I see the Station with the most rides as a starting place, I see the Station with the most rides as an ending place, I see Month by Month breakdown of number of rides with subtotals for each year, I see the Most ridden bike with total number of rides for that bike, I see the Least ridden bike with total number of rides for that bike, I see the User subscription type breakout with both count and percentage, I see the Single date with the highest number of trips with a count of those trips, I see the Single date with the lowest number of trips with a count of those trips.
 ```